tmdt-buw/vc-slam/README.md

 All of these models were manually created, using PLASMA and serve as reference models.

 * XXXX.ttl: a detailed version of the model enriched with descriptions of concepts and relations
-* XXXX_flat.ttl: a minimal version of the model using only the rdf resources from the ontolgy

 ![Overview](overview.png)